jayasuryaiplotz/tippit/README.md

 A simple Tipping app bult with Fusetools, originally built over 24 hours at Uhack Hackathon in Manila Philippines.
+Developers are Mark Vernon, Jayasurya, John Tan and Herman

 The app uses the Tagcash.com API (http://developer.tagcash.com) and the Tagcash Fiat Blockchain.
 Mode details on the blockchain and how to connect to it at http://tagcash.com

+When developing the app, you will need a client_id and client_secret which you can get from tagcash.com or developer.tagcash.com websites

 There are 3 ways to tip